ad-mitium/multi-file-copy/README.md

 ## **Precautions**

 * This python script has a *no-clobber* test.
 You must use `-nc` or `--no-clobber` to enable this, it is not enabled by default
-* If you choose **not** to overwrite the file, it will exit out of the script, no skipping to the next copy location
+* ~~If you choose **not** to overwrite the file, it will exit out of the script, no skipping to the next copy location~~ Skipping the folder is now an option

 ## To Do